jwreagor/xcode-vm/README.md

      $ vagrant up
      $ vagrant ssh
      $ hdiutil attach -nobrowse /vagrant/Xcode_7.2.1.dmg
+     $ cp -R /Volumes/Xcode/Xcode.app /Applications/Xcode.app
-     $ ls -la /Volumes/Xcode
+     $ hdiutil detach /Volumes/Xcode

-If everything worked, you should have listed the newly mounted directory `/Volumes/Xcode`.
-This includes the Xcode installation files.
+If everything worked, you should have Xcode installed at the normal `/Applications/Xcode.app`.

-### Install Xcode
+### Install Xcode Server

-Next, we'll perform a headless install of Xcode and Xcode Server.
+Next, we'll perform a headless install of Xcode Server.
+This is just slightly tricky and hacking to find the simplest way possible is on-going.

+For now, just run the following to boot everything up...

+    $ /Applications/Xcode.app/Contents/Developer/usr/bin/xcscontrol -initialize

 **WARNING:** This ain't done...

 ## ...but we're close!

-So far, I've proven out that you can at least install Xcode Server and run it's wrapped services (CouchDB, Nginx, Redis).
+So far, I've proven out that you can at least install Xcode Server and run it's wrapped services (CouchDB, Nginx, Redis) without needing OS X Server.
+Further experimentation is required to see why OS X is a dependency within Apple's documentation.
+The $19.99 dependency may only be "Bonjour support" but even that's up for debate with the entire Xcode Server tool set now distributed within Xcode itself.